-An introduction to API data standardisation
+An introduction to API data standardization

-The development of Open Banking regulation in the UK (PSD2) and innovation in API technology has enabled financial institutions to access real-time, consented financial data from their customers’ accounting, banking and commerce systems, saving them time, facilitating better decision making and even reducing risk.
+The development of Open Banking regulation in the UK (PSD2) and innovation in API technology has enabled financial institutions to access real-time, consented financial data from their customers’ accounting, banking, and commerce systems, saving them time, facilitating better decision-making, and even reducing risk.

 In the realm of financial software, data types vary significantly – especially when sourced from different locations.
-For example, the bookkeeping terms used often varies between accounting platforms (e.g. revenue vs. turnover).
+For example, the bookkeeping terms used often varies between accounting platforms (e.g., revenue vs. turnover).

-Standardised data is crucial for financial institutions.
+Standardized data is crucial for financial institutions.
 This is because it makes it so much easier for them to build integrations with accounting tools using a single computing interface, or an API.

 Different accounting platforms run on all sorts of different data types, varying in structure, complexity, and approach.

 On top of this, each accounting platform may have its own philosophy regarding how such data should be displayed to their customers.
-And so, the standardisation process is a great leveller in this somewhat chaotic playing field.
+And so, the standardization process is a great leveller in this somewhat chaotic playing field.